-- 9.1 Any award of rent subsidy or discretionary rate relief, or use of a council community property for free or at less than market price (such as a peppercorn rent) may count as state aid and must therefore comply with rules on state aid.
-The Council must therefore consider whether the services provided or goods traded by a VCS organisation applying for assistance under these policies have the potential to be traded across EU member states. - 9.2 Some financial aid is allowed under the de minimis rules, if the total amount of funding received by an organisation does not cumulatively exceed €200,000 over a rolling three-year period.
-The application forms for rent subsidy, discretionary rate relief and council community properties will therefore require organisations to confirm all funding received over a three year period to enable the Council to assess any state aid implications.
+- 8.1 Any award of rent subsidy or discretionary rate relief, or use of a council community property for free or at less than market price (such as a peppercorn rent) or rent rebates may count as state aid and if so must therefore comply with rules on state aid.
+The Council must therefore consider whether state aid rules apply which will include considering whether services provided or goods traded by a VCS organisation applying for assistance under these policies have the potential to be traded across EU member states. - 8.2 There are also exemptions which may be applicable.
+In order to allow officers to consider if State Aid or any of the exemptions apply, the application forms for rent subsidy, discretionary rate relief and council community properties will require organisations to confirm all funding received over a three year period.

-10. Performance monitoring and other conditions
+9. Performance monitoring and other conditions

-10.1 Applicants for rent subsidy, DRR or council community properties are expected to meet requirements on governance (including constitution, terms of reference or other governing document, details of the board/committee, and decision-making processes), management (including policies concerning health and safety, safeguarding, and equal opportunities, public liability insurance and monitoring arrangements) and financial competence (including latest accounts, decision-making processes and monitoring).
+- 9.1 Applicants for rent subsidy, DRR or council community properties are expected to meet requirements on governance (including constitution, terms of reference or other governing document, details of the board/committee, and decision-making processes), management (including policies concerning health and safety, safeguarding, and equal opportunities, public liability insurance and monitoring arrangements) and financial competence (including latest accounts, decision-making processes and monitoring).
 However, the evidence required will depend on the scheme concerned, following the principle of proportionality.
-The requirements will

-- be set out in the respective application forms for rent subsidy, DRR or council community properties. - 10.2 Continued occupancy of the property and payment of Rent Subsidy and DRR will depend on the ongoing performance of the organisation against the VCS strategy priority outcomes and the level of use of the premises.
+The requirements will be set out in the respective application forms for rent subsidy, DRR or council community properties. - 9.2 Continued occupancy of the property and payment of Rent Subsidy and DRR will depend on the ongoing performance of the organisation against the VCS strategy priority outcomes and the level of use of the premises.
 The organisation must also comply with the terms of the subsidy or relief, remain solvent and not subject to a winding up order.
 Rent subsidy or discretionary rate relief may be recovered if it is misused or in the event of fraudulent activity.
 Similarly, usage of a council community property and compliance with the terms of the lease will be monitored; the lease may be terminated in the event of a breach of the terms.
 Compliance with these conditions will be monitored regularly.
-The Council will align monitoring arrangements for rent subsidy and discretionary rate relief and where possible with grant performance monitoring. - 10.3 The Council is committed to reducing fraud in all its forms.
+The Council will align monitoring arrangements for rent subsidy and discretionary rate relief and where possible with grant performance monitoring. - 9.3 The Council is committed to reducing fraud in all its forms.
 An organisation which tries to fraudulently apply for a council community property, rent subsidy or discretionary rate relief by falsely declaring their circumstances, or providing a false statement or evidence in support of their application, may have committed an offence.
 Where we suspect that such a fraud may have occurred, the matter will be investigated in line with the Council's Anti-Fraud Strategy.
-This may lead to criminal proceedings being instigated. - 10.4 The organisation should obtain user feedback on a regular basis to monitor service provision.
-Evidence of this will form part of the annual reviewing process and failure to satisfy this may lead to the subsidy being withdrawn. - 10.5 Voluntary and community organisations in receipt of a Rent Subsidy or DRR will agree a statement with the Council that summarises the use of the premises and the activities linked to the subsidy and how they benefit the service provided to the residents. - 10.6 The organisation must acknowledge the Council's assistance in literature and publicity about the work of the organisation, should a subsidy or DRR be granted.
+This may lead to criminal proceedings being instigated.

+- 9.4 The organisation should obtain user feedback on a regular basis to monitor service provision.
+Evidence of this will form part of the annual reviewing process and failure to satisfy this may lead to the subsidy being withdrawn. - 9.5 Voluntary and community organisations in receipt of a Rent Subsidy or DRR will agree a statement with the Council that summarises the use of the premises and the activities linked to the subsidy and how they benefit the service provided to the residents. - 9.6 The organisation must acknowledge the Council's assistance in literature and publicity about the work of the organisation, should a subsidy or DRR be granted.

-11. Implementation
+10. Implementation